AERMANI-VLM: Structured Prompting and Reasoning for Aerial Manipulation with Vision Language Models: Experiments

-To isolate the effects of input prompt $P$ and the DRT, we conduct ablations using the same VLM and skill library, ensuring performance differences stem from reasoning structure rather than model capacity.
+To isolate the contributions of structured prompting and the Descriptive Reasoning Trace (DRT), we perform controlled ablations while keeping the VLM backbone, perception pipeline, and skill library fixed.
+This ensures that performance differences arise from the reasoning interface rather than model capacity.